Treatment for PTSD

 7. Persistent inability to experience positive emotions (e.g., inability to experience happiness, satisfaction, or loving feelings).

-Marked alterations
+Marked Alterations

-1. Irritable behaviour and angry outbursts (with little or no provocation) typically expressed as verbal or physical aggression toward people or objects.
+1. Irritable behaviour and angry outbursts (with little or no provocation) are typically expressed as verbal or physical aggression toward people or objects.

 2. Reckless or self-destructive behaviour.